About Kate DiCamillo

 The Tiger Rising, her second novel, was also set in Florida and went on to become a National Book Award finalist.
 Since then, the bestselling author has explored settings as varied as a medieval castle and a magician’s theater while continuing to enjoy great success, winning two Newbery Medals and being named National Ambassador for Young People’s Literature.

 In 2016, Kate DiCamillo published her most autobiographical novel to date, Raymie Nightingale, which was a National Book Award finalist.
 And then, for the first time ever, she returned to the world of a previous novel in Louisiana’s Way Home to tell us more about a character that her fans already knew and loved.
 That novel garnered seven starred reviews and was, like its predecessor, a #1 New York Times bestseller.
-And now Kate DiCamillo returns once more to complete the Three Rancheros’ stories by writing a book about tough-as-nails Beverly Tapinski.
+And now Kate DiCamillo returns once more to complete the Three Rancheros’ stories by writing about tough-as-nails Beverly Tapinski in Beverly, Right Here.

 Kate DiCamillo’s books’ themes of hope and belief amid impossible circumstances and their messages of shared humanity and connectedness have resonated with readers of all ages around the world.
 In her instant #1 New York Times bestseller The Miraculous Journey of Edward Tulane, a haughty china rabbit undergoes a profound transformation after finding himself face down on the ocean floor — lost and waiting to be found.
 The Tale of Despereaux — the Newbery Medal–winning novel that later inspired an animated adventure from Universal Pictures — stars a tiny mouse with exceptionally large ears who is driven by love to become an unlikely hero.
 The Magician’s Elephant, an acclaimed and exquisitely paced fable, dares to ask the question What if ?
 And Kate DiCamillo’s second Newbery Medal winner, Flora & Ulysses, was released in 2013 to great acclaim, garnering five starred reviews and an instant spot on the New York Times bestseller list.